This article is published by Modoras Accounting (QLD) Pty Ltd V11022019

-A 2015 article by Eric Sui in Entrepreneur highlights the area most business owners would focus on if given the chance.
+An article by Eric Sui in Entrepreneur highlights the area most business owners would focus on if given the chance.
 Staff.
 Employees.
 The team.

 Keeping your employees happy, well rewarded and motivated is a challenge that businesses of all sizes find challenging.
 Eric refers to a survey undertaken by TINYhr which asked employees what THEY would change in their company, given the chance.
 The biggest group, 15% said they’d improve communications, 10% said they’d improve empathy and people skills and 8% wanted to increase wages.
 And a substantial 11% wanted their boss fired or gone2.
 This is most confronting for business owners, knowing that there’s a strong possibility they are the reason their employees are unhappy at work.